Ou42/AoC-2022/README.md

 ### Day 03 - Part A

 - WIP
-- Data.Text?
-- Data.ByteString?
+- ~~Data.Text?~~
-- Data.Set?
+- ~~Data.ByteString?~~ another time!
+- Used Data.Set to find the duplicate item
+- Used Data.List for the item to Int conversion